ivoneijr/ts-node-chat/README.md

 # WIP: Node Typscript boilerplate

-This is a personal project used as an example for projects using node and typescript.
+This is a personal project used as an example for node and typescript projects.

 This example is an implementation of an api with websockets in order to maintain the sync of a chat.